mnalif7/super-app-test/README.md

 2. **Biggest Issue** I tried to implement parallel multi platform in this project.
 But I failed to do so, since the time is really short to explore such big configuration (for me).
 You can try to execute during the previous commit 'feat: multiremotebrowser'.
 The issue is the port management, since I cannot control the command to send only to one driver, so the Appium driver keeps crashing.
 The documentation from WDIO is not really helping also.
 In the end, I divided the config file to run in android and chrome, which not implementing multiplatform.
 3. I also happen to explore a simple swipe command.
 But I need more time to do that, since the native developed wdio command 'ScrollIntoView' seems like not working on Appium.
 The Solution will be using `action` command from native Appium.
 Which can be implemented later.
 4. I also stumble on API Implementation, since I usually use supertest.
 But seems like supertest is not really easy-to-use with Typescript.
 So I use Axios instead.
 5. This is my first time using webDriverIO.
 Thus, I need to explore from the basic furthermore on what I imagine I should do on developing test automation.
-Here are my thoughts about WebDriverIO.
+Here are my thoughts about WebDriverIO.<br>
 a.
-Object locator are relatively easy to declare
+Object locator are relatively easy to declare <br>
 b.
-The auto-generated project seems not really helping, if you are not experienced enough
+The auto-generated project seems not really helping, if you are not experienced enough <br>
 c.
 Documentation is not really good.
-Although they try, there are some sections that needed to be updated and does not work
+Although they try, there are some sections that needed to be updated and does not work <br>
 d.
-Execution is fast
+Execution is fast <br>
 e.
-No built-in report from the start, even there are options during project building, although this is not really a big deal
+No built-in report from the start, even there are options during project building, although this is not really a big deal <br>
 f.
-Simple swipe command still need to be resolved manually using native commands
+Simple swipe command still need to be resolved manually using native commands <br>
 g.
-They keep retrying command that failed, to reduce flakiness
+They keep retrying command that failed, to reduce flakiness <br>
 h.
-This contradicts if we really want the test to be failed on several tries
+This contradicts if we really want the test to be failed on several tries <br>
 i.
-I need to explore more on important things such as TestHooks, Reports, Test Data, Folder Structures, etc.
+I need to explore more on important things such as TestHooks, Reports, Test Data, Folder Structures, etc. <br>